ncbi/NetREX/README.md

 ## Expression file format
-A Tab sepeated file with the first colomn stroing the gene names.
+A Tab sepeated file with the first colomn stroing the gene names (E1, E2, ...).
 For example:

 | E1 | 0.2508 | 0.2684 | 0.2786 | 0.2878  | ... |
 |----|--------|--------|--------|---------|-----|